Quantitative characterization of finite simple groups: a complement: Characterizing finite simple groups using the order of group and the set of element orders

 Let $G$ be a finite group, set Van($G$)=$\{g\in G|\text{ there exists } \chi \text{ such that } \chi(g)=0 \}$, where $\chi$ is an irreducible complex character of $G$, Vo($G$) denotes the set of element orders of Van($G$).
 Obviously, Vo($G$) is a subset of the set of element orders $\pi_e(G)$ of $G$.
 The following conjecture was posed in \cite [Problem 19.30]{100}:

 \begin{con} Let $G$ be a finite group and $S$ a finite simple group, then $G\cong S$ if and only if \rm{(1)} Vo($G$)=Vo($S$); \rm{(2)} $|G|=|S|$. \end{con}

-The conjecture mentioned above as a question was also put forward in Zhang Jinshan's PhD thesis.
-We refer to the literature \cite{158} and footnote \footnote{Yan Q F, Shen Z C, Zhang J S, et al. A new characteristic of sporadic simple groups $J_1$ and $J_4$.
+The conjecture mentioned above as a question was also put forward in Jinshan Zhang's PhD thesis (See \cite{217}).
+We refer to the literature \cite{158} and footnote \footnote{Q F. Yan, Z C. Shen, J S. Zhang, et al. A new characteristic of sporadic simple groups $J_1$ and $J_4$.
 Submitted} for its recent studies.

 In fact, the group order, element order, the number of elements of the same order, the length of conjugacy class, and the degree of character, and others, are conjugation invariants.
 In addition, order of normalizer of a Sylow subgroup, order of maximal abelian (solvable) subgroup, the index of maximal subgroup, the number of Sylow subgroups, and so on, are important quantities in the study of groups.
 Study the structure of groups, especially finite simple groups, starting from these important quantities is a broad and meaningful subject.
 For example, study the structure of finite groups whose lengths of conjugacy classes are all prime powers.